How to Be Prepared for Deadly Hurricanes Seasons

 Essential Food Supplies

 The following items are often items you might already have in your cupboards but check to make sure you will have enough food on hand for at least a week.
+Before and after a hurricane the shelves in the stores tend to be empty so stock up early.

 - Canned items